Skip to main content

 Foods rich in omega-3 fatty acids, such as fatty fish, and antioxidants, found in berries and leafy greens, help quell the inflammatory processes that contribute to endothelial dysfunction.
 This reduction in inflammation means that peptides like BPC-157 and Thymosin Beta-4 can dedicate their resources to active repair and regeneration, rather than fighting a constant battle against inflammatory damage.

 Moreover, certain dietary components can provide the necessary building blocks for the processes that peptides stimulate.
 For example, adequate protein intake is essential for building and repairing tissues, a process that is accelerated by growth hormone-releasing peptides.
-A diet lacking in essential amino acids can bottleneck the very repair mechanisms that the is designed to enhance.
+A diet lacking in essential amino acids can bottleneck the very repair mechanisms that the peptide therapy is designed to enhance.
 The table below outlines how specific dietary choices can support the actions of common vascular health peptides.

 Peptide Primary Vascular Action Supportive Dietary Strategy